Sampaguitas/eslint-plugin-codesink/README.md

 ## Usage

-Add the following configuration to your `.eslintrc` file:
+Add the following configuration to your `.eslintrc.js` file:

 ```js
 'use strict';